The A, AAAA, and CNAME resource records

 Mapping multiple IP addresses with a name

-You can map multiple IP addresses with the same name.
-This feature is used when you run the same service on multiple hosts.
-Normally, administrators run important services on multiple hosts for backup and redundancy purposes.
+You can map multiple IP addresses to the same name.
+This feature allows you to run the same service on multiple hosts.
+Generally, administrators run critical services on more than one host for backup and redundancy purposes.
 For example, they can run a web service on two or more hosts.
-In such a situation, they can map their IP addresses with the web service.
+In that case, they must map their IP addresses with the web service.

 Let's understand this feature through our example.
 Currently, in our example, the web service is available only on the host 192.168.0.3.
-Now suppose we configure the web service on two additional servers whose IP addresses are 192.168.0.9 and 192.168.0.10.
-In this situation, we need to add two more A records for these hosts.
+Suppose we configure the web service on two additional servers whose IP addresses are 192.168.0.9 and 192.168.0.10.
+In that case, we need to add two more A records for these hosts.

 If you map multiple IP addresses with the same name, DNS provides an IP address for the name in a round-robin or random order.
 You can define this order by configuration directives.